 When you purchase a bond, you provide a loan to a company or public entity.
-You’ll receive regular interest payments on the amount you’ve loaned, as long as the loanee doesn’t default on payments.
-Regular interest payments for bonds are similar to the dividends you receive on stock investments and can be monthly, quarterly, or annual depending on the terms of the bond.
+They're set up to give you regular interest payments on the amount you’ve loaned, as long as the loanee doesn’t default on payments.
+Regular interest payments for bonds are similar to the dividends you might receive on stock investments and can be monthly, quarterly, or annual depending on the terms of the bond.

 Some companies like SMBX have bonds designed to pay out monthly, so you can quickly reinvest in your next bond — this way, your investment compounds easily.
 SMBX offers Small Business Bonds™ so you can invest in local small businesses that matter to you.
 By reinvesting your payments, including both interest and principal, your investments can start compounding.

 There are many types of stocks.
 Some pay dividends, while others are considered growth stocks, which generally don’t pay dividends.
-Income stocks pay out dividends on a regular schedule.
+Income stocks are set up to pay out dividends on a regular schedule.

 Dividends, paid either quarterly or annually, are not always guaranteed.
 Companies are free to change the dividend depending on current market conditions or internal company plans.
 Sometimes, during periods of high capital reserves, companies might pay out special dividends.
 These instances are niche cases, and you shouldn’t expect them to happen in the future.

 Rental properties can provide regular income in the form of rent.
 If the rent is higher than your monthly mortgage payment and associated expenses, you’ll have extra funds that can be reinvested in other rental properties or investments to earn compound returns.

 If you own enough rental properties that bring positive cash flow, you’ll eventually be able to buy additional rental properties without needing to invest additional capital.